CME211/notes/lecture-11/lecture-11.md

 ## Using `const` types

-You can define a constant in C++ by using `const` data types.
+Constants in C++ are defined by using `const` data types.
 You can initialize constants, but you cannot assign new values to them after they are defined.

-You specify constant data type by adding keyword `const` after the type name.
+A constant data type is specified by adding keyword `const` after the type name.
 If the keyword `const` is put at the begining of the statement, it will apply to the next word in C++ statement.
 The next word must be a type name.
 See, for example, code in `const1.cpp`: